Hualongqiao station

 Hualongqiao station (化龙桥站 (Huàlóngqiáo zhàn)), formerly known as Huacun station during planning, is a station on Line 9 of Chongqing Rail Transit in Chongqing municipality, China, which opened in 2022.
 It is located in Yuzhong District, close to several skyscrapers at the south end of Jiahua Bridge.
-The station is the highest station in the world surpassing the height of Smith–Ninth Streets station in New York.
+The station is the highest station in the world regarding height from the ground level, surpassing the height of Smith–Ninth Streets station in New York.
 The station is a 6 story tall structure with Line 9 trains stopping 48 meters above the surface.
 The station will have connections to the adjacent supertall Chongqing International Trade and Commerce Center.